CelsoSantos/keycloak-labs-base/README.md

 - Add an entry to your `hosts` file with the following: `127.0.0.1   keycloak`.
   - Alternatively, modify the configuration/code to suit your environment.

+## Configured users

+- Keycloak Administration:
+  - user: "admin"
+  - password: "password"
+- Frontend:
+  - user: "some.user@thirdparty.com"
+  - password: any non-blank password (no enforcement, just mock data)

 ## Start the project:

 At the root of the project, run the following commands:

-- Run: docker compose build
+- Build containers: `docker compose build --no-cache`
-- Run: docker compose up
+- Start stack: `./start.sh` (or use `docker compose up`)

+To stop the project:

+- Stop and destroy containers, volumes and networks: `./stop.sh` (or `docker compose down -v`)

-This will start a Keycloak server with all necessary configuration plus the Backend and Frontend projects
+This will start a Keycloak server with all necessary configuration plus the Backend and Frontend projects, after keycloak starts

 ## Known issues